Unique Places to Stay in Alaska

 Alaskan residents have an incredible relationship with the land around them.
 Many who stay in Alaska live off-grid, without traditional amenities like power or water.
 While you may not want to rough it completely, there are many unique lodging options available to give you a taste of that authentic Alaskan experience.

 Located in Resurrection bay near Seward, Alaska, this private island gives guests the chance to stay in a yurt overlooking the ocean.
 Guests have access to kayaks, paddle boards, and fishing equipment.
 This location is prime for whale sighting during the summer months.

 Angels Rest – Seward

 This family run inn on Lowell Point near Seward provides guests with a unique and environmentally conscious lodging option.
-With several cabins and ocean view rooms built by one of the owners, guests will feel at home all while experiencing connection to the Alaska landscape.
+With several cabins and ocean view rooms built by one of the owners, guests will feel at home all while experiencing a connection to the Alaskan landscape.
 This is a great way to centralize a Resurrection Bay experience.